 This grant has been immensely helpful by assisting with our greatest of needs: fundamental operating expenses.

 Should your foundation fund general support?
 It depends on your grantmaking goals and your strategy to meet those goals; your community’s needs and how best to support them; as well as the tendencies of your board and the types of grants that keep them engaged.

 Whether or not you ultimately decide that general operating support is right for your foundation, take the time to consider it.
 It can be a powerful tool for your foundation and your grantees.

 Here are some steps to follow:

-- Using this resource and others, educate your board about general operating support.
+- Using this blog and other resources to educate your board about general operating support.

 - Talk with fellow grantmakers about their experiences.

 - Consider allotting a portion of your grantmaking budget to general operating grants.
 Discuss a potential strategy and process for these grants.